The View

 Come summertime, the moors contain an emerald network of rivulets — best explored by an occasional kayaker.
 From its wide mouth, the moor is also an ideal place for a high tide swim.
 Depths reach eight feet and the sandy bottom is clear as daylight.

-After Labor Day, the vibrant and life-affirming green hues change rapidly, morphing into an amber wave of sea grass.
+After Labor Day, the vibrant and life-affirming green hues change rapidly, morphing into an amber wave of sea grass to create a giant pumpkin for Halloween.

 A Hidden Treasure